tryigit/PlayIntegrityFix/README.md

 in maintenance.

 ## Advanced Settings
-Add system applications to the Magiskhide list automatically if you do not use the vars file.
+Add system apps to the Magiskhide list automatically (Currently Development).
 Move to file paths to active it.
 **PIFB:**
 ```
 /data/adb/SystemAppAdd.sh